 This active pursuit of a noble life is the seeming opposite of the simplicity that Thoreau so cherished.
 Yet in the end it is congruent with his knowledge and acceptance of the seasons.
 The cycles of work and rest, growth and harvest, are just as natural to the day and the year of the individual as they are to Nature herself.
 No one part of the cycle of life provides complete fulfillment; and if in the summer of life you approach the upland farm from a commercial town to the south, bustling with activity and ambition, this too is but one direction and path to a higher existence.

-Having adventured on life in the high summer, having sent your shoot upward with confidence, it remains to mature and ripen and come to your growth and fruition, for the nobler plants are valued for the fruit they bear at last in the air and light, far from the ground, unconsciously acting for the best and noblest ends and seeking for nothing else.
+Having adventured on life in the high summer, having sent your shoot upward with confidence, it remains to mature and ripen, to come to your growth and fruition — for the nobler plants are valued for the fruit they bear at last in the air and light, far from the ground, unconsciously acting for the best and noblest ends, seeking for nothing else.

-This fruit is the successful realization of your highest potential, your true nature, your inner seeds of character, wisdom, and purity — not a delicious but ephemeral springtime fruit like the strawberry, but a lasting food that is hardened by the sun of summer and the coolness of autumn.
-The ripening of this fruit is to be well employed as the person you are.
-When in Walden talks about lives of quiet desperation, he does not speak to those who are well employed, as long as they know that they are well employed.
+This fruit is the successful realization of your highest potential, your true nature, your inner seeds of character, wisdom, and purity — not a delicious and ephemeral springtime fruit like the strawberry, but a lasting food that is hardened by the sun of summer and the coolness of autumn.
+The ripening of this fruit means to be well employed as the person you are.
+When in Walden Thoreau writes about lives of quiet desperation, he does not speak to those who are well employed in this way — as long as they know that they are well employed.

 But there's the challenge: how do you test yourself for ripeness and know whether you are making full use and enjoyment of the finest qualities of your nature, whether you are maturing your finer fruits, whether you are addressing a higher taste for ethical beauty?

-The fruit of these efforts tastes all the sweeter and more palatable for the very difficulties you have contended with.
+The fruit of these efforts tastes all the sweeter and more palatable for the very difficulties you have contended with in reaching it.

-This is a gratitude not only for rest, but also for toil; a harvest not only of the sweetest fruits, but also of the scarlet leaves of the thoughts and acts you planted in the seed-time of your character, which have acquired consistency and hardness, a concentrated flavor and a mellow ripeness.
-You must gather that rich crop of experience which your life yields and to confidently and heartily live up to your ideals (for if you are in error you will learn, and if not you will improve).
+This is a gratitude not only for rest, but also for toil; a harvest not only of the sweetest fruits, but also of the scarlet leaves of the thoughts and acts you planted in the seed-time of your character, which have acquired consistency and hardness, a concentrated flavor, and a mellow ripeness.
+You must gather that rich crop of experience which your life yields and must confidently and heartily live up to your ideals — for if you are in error you will learn, and if not you will improve.

-Do not spend your time atoning for the neglect of past opportunities, but even in the evening of your works and days allow your prospects to brighten on the influx of better thoughts and a rejuvenescence and faith in the current time.
-As with the hero Arjuna in Thoreau's treasured Bhagavad-Gita, the great archer who was able concentrate so deeply that he could always hit the target, so too the wise person focuses on the present moment as the single point at which life ever happens.
-For the Stoics, too, a focus on the present was the key to happiness.
+Do not spend your time atoning for the neglect of past opportunities, but in the evening of your works and days allow your prospects to brighten on the influx of better thoughts and a rejuvenescence and faith in the current time.
+As with the hero Arjuna in Thoreau's treasured Bhagavad-Gita — the great archer who was able concentrate so deeply that he could always hit the target — so the wise person focuses on the present moment as the single point at which life ever happens.
+For the Stoics, as well, a focus on the present was the key to happiness.

 If you are not happy on harvest day, you will not be so tomorrow.
 And is not every day a harvest day?